tdgunes/pi443mhz/README.md

 ## Requirements

 - Raspberry Pi 3A+ or Raspberry Pi 4
-- gpio 2.52 (Remove currently installed: `sudo apt-get purge wiringpi` and install the supplied version by `sudo dpkg -i wiringpi-latest.deb `)
+- gpio 2.52 (
+  1. Remove currently installed: `sudo apt-get purge wiringpi`
+  2. Install the supplied version by `sudo dpkg -i wiringpi-latest.deb `)
-  - Double check the version by:
+  3. Double check the version by:
      - `gpio -v`
      - `gpio readall`
 - A sane version of CMake